Heather Nichols, Executive Director

 Joanne Heraty, Project Manager

-Before joining the RCD, Joanne worked as an Assistant Specialist in a restoration Ecology lab at UC Davis researching invasion and nutrient dynamics in California’s rangelands.
-In 2010 she received her M.S. in International Agricultural Development from UC Davis where she studied the conservation of maize genetic diversity in Southern California’s urban gardens.
-She received her B.A. in Anthropology from UC Santa Cruz and has worked in the past as a researcher studying gene flow in maize.
-Her work at the RCD focuses on design, implementation and management of a multitude of restoration projects on both public and private lands throughout Yolo County.
+Before joining the RCD, Joanne managed experimental research in a restoration ecology lab at UC Davis focusing on invasion and nutrient dynamics in California’s rangelands.
+She has a M.Sc. in International Agricultural Development from UC Davis where she studied the conservation of maize genetic diversity in Southern California’s urban garden.
+She also holds a B.A. in Anthropology with a minor in education from UC Santa Cruz and has worked in the past as a researcher studying gene flow in maize.
+Her work at the YCRCD focuses on design, implementation and management of a multitude of restoration projects on both public and private lands throughout Yolo County.
+She specializes in agricultural leases, grazing management and carbon farm planning.

 Brandon Baker, Field Technician

-Brandon started working as a field technician for the RCD in 2013 and is responsible for managing all implementation activities for the RCD’s restoration projects in Yolo County.
-Before joining the RCD team, he worked for Public Works at the City of Woodland managing and mainting open space property.
-Brandon has extensive experience in implementing and maintaining conservation projects on working lands, having worked for Audubon California Landowner Stewardship Program for over 12 years.
-He also leads stewardship field days with our environmental education partners including the Center for Land-Based Learning and Putah Creek Council.
+Brandon Baker started working as a field technician for the YCRCD in 2013 and brings his extensive expertise to all of YCRCD’s restoration implementation projects.
+Before joining the YCRCD team, he worked for Public Works at the City of Woodland managing open space property.
+Brandon has over 20 years of extensive experience implementing and maintaining conservation projects on working lands, having worked for Audubon California Landowner Stewardship Program and Center for Land Based Learning in the past.
+He leads stewardship field days with our environmental education partners including the Center for Land-Based Learning and Putah Creek Council.
+He also assists Solano County Water Agency with their large scale habitat improvement projects.

 Sue McCloud, Financial Manager

-Sue, the RCD's Financial Manager, has over 30 years of accounting management experience, having worked for the County of Yolo before joining the RCD in 2002.
+Sue McCloud has over 30 years of accounting management experience, having worked for the County of Yolo before joining the YCRCD in 2002.
 Sue is responsible for preparation, maintenance, verification and reconciliation of accounting and financial records, the audit of financial transactions, and the production of fiscal reports.
-She analyzes, develops and implements accounting and financial procedures and systems as well as assists with operational management of the RCD.
-She also works with RCD staff in developing project budgets and cost allocation information.
-In coordination with the County, Sue has managed RCD annual budgets ranging from $500,000-$2.5 million.
+She analyzes, develops and implements accounting and financial procedures and systems as well as assists with operational management of the YCRCD.
+She also works with YCRCD staff in developing project budgets and cost allocation information.

 Sheila Pratt, Administrative Assistant

-Sheila has been the Administrative Assistant for the Yolo County RCD since 2005 providing critical support to all areas of District's functions and operations.
-Sheila works with the Executive Director to provide support for all activities with the RCD Board of Directors: prepares and distributes board materials and attends board meetings.
-She supports the financial manager in numerous clerical and accounting tasks, RCD personnel and operations needs, and coordinates all RCD events and workshops.
+Sheila has been the Administrative Assistant for the YCRCD since 2005 providing critical support to all areas of District’s functions and operations.
+Sheila works with the Executive Director to provide support for all activities with the YCRCD Board of Directors.
+She supports the financial manager in numerous clerical and accounting tasks, YCRCD personnel and operations needs, and coordinates YCRCD events and workshops.